-52. Considering the proposals in the GN, the CMTT proposes the following changes to the SNA and other statistical domains: (i) change the name of the allocation of primary income account, secondary distribution accounts, and capital account to allocation of earned income account, transfer income account, and use of income account, respectively.
-Regarding the conventions and labels used in the IESSs, the CMTT proposes (ii) to align the SNA, BPM, and GFSM on the use of revenue and expense.
-This replaces the resource and use convention of the SNA and the debit and credit convention in the BPM by revenue and expense.
+48. Considering the proposals in the GN, the CMTT proposes the following changes to the SNA and other statistical domains: (i) change the name of the allocation of primary income account, secondary distribution accounts, and use of disposable income account to allocation of earned income account, transfer income account, and use of income account, respectively. (ii) Regarding the conventions and labels used in the EASSs, the CMTT proposes to align the SNA, BPM, and GFSM on the use of revenue and expenditure.
+This replaces the resource and use convention of the SNA and the credit and debit convention in the BPM.
 Likewise, whereas the term net errors and omissions is used in the BPM, consistent use of the term statistical discrepancy across all three manuals would be useful.
 With respect to certain key labels, the CMTT proposes to harmonize the SNA and GFSM on the following terminologies: